Sean Longstaff: Newcastle United

 Longstaff began his career with the youth team of Newcastle United at 9 years old.
 He moved on loan to Scottish Premiership club Kilmarnock in January 2017, along with Callum Roberts and Freddie Woodman.
-In July 2017, he signed on loan for EFL League One club Blackpool for the 2017–18 season where he made 45 appearances and scored nine goals.
+In July 2017, he signed on loan for EFL League One club Blackpool for the 2017–18 season, where he made 45 appearances and scored nine goals.

 His first goal for the Newcastle United first team was on 17 July 2018, when he opened the scoring in a 2–0 win over St Patrick's Athletic in a pre-season friendly at Richmond Park.
 Longstaff impressed manager Rafa Benítez in pre-season and was rewarded with a four-year contract in November 2018.
 Longstaff made his competitive first team debut against Nottingham Forest in the second round of the EFL Cup in August 2018, before making his Premier League debut as a second-half substitute against Liverpool at Anfield the following December.
-This was followed up by his first goal in an FA Cup third round replay against Blackburn Rovers before he put in a memorable performance by winning the penalty that gave Newcastle a 2–1 win over champions Manchester City in January 2019.
+This was followed up by his first goal in an FA Cup third round replay against Blackburn Rovers, before he put in a memorable performance by winning the penalty that gave Newcastle a 2–1 win over champions Manchester City in January 2019.

 On 26 February 2019, Longstaff scored his first Premier League goal for Newcastle in a 2–0 win over Burnley.

-In March 2019, Longstaff was ruled out for the rest of the 2018–19 season following a knee ligament injury.
+In March 2019, Longstaff was ruled out for the rest of the 2018–19 season, following a knee ligament injury.

 On 31 January 2023, he scored a brace in a 2–1 win over Southampton in the EFL Cup semi-final second leg to qualify his club to their first final since 1999.

 On 4 October 2023, he scored his first UEFA Champions League goal, in a 4–1 win over Paris Saint-Germain at St James' Park.

 On 16 March 2025, Longstaff appeared on the bench in the 2025 EFL Cup final as Newcastle won their first major domestic trophy in 70 years.
 Longstaff scored the winning penalty in the penalty shootout away to Nottingham Forest in the second round of the competition to help the club on their way to success.

 Leeds United

-On 18 July 2025, Longstaff signed a reported 4-year deal worth a reported £12m plus potential add-ons with Leeds United, ending his long stint at Newcastle United.
+On 18 July 2025, Longstaff signed a reported four-year deal worth a reported £12m plus potential add-ons with Leeds United, ending his long stint at Newcastle United.

+On 8 March 2026, Longstaff scored the game-winning goal in a 3–0 victory against Norwich City at Elland Road to send Leeds United to the FA Cup quarterfinal for the first time since 2003.